-On June 15, 2021, Governor Henry McMaster signed into law Act 90 of 2021 (H.3194) to reform Santee Cooper.
-Act 90 added and revised numerous state statutes governing Santee Cooper including an Annual Pricing Report submitted to the ORS each year for review and comment.
+On June 15, 2021, Governor Henry McMaster signed into law Act 90 to reform Santee Cooper.
+Act 90 added and revised numerous state statutes governing Santee Cooper including the requirement that an Annual Pricing Report be submitted to ORS each year for review and comment.
 The relevant statutory sections for the Annual Pricing Report are as follows:

-Section 58-31-740 of the South Carolina Code of Laws, effective January 1, 2022, states the following:
+Section 58-31-740 of the South Carolina Code of Laws, effective January 1, 2022, states: